arnabdatta/FileSplitter/README.md

 # FileSplitter
 Text or CSV file Splitter in Java

+Usage:

-Usage java FileSplitter test.txt 5
+java FileSplitter test.txt 5

 Working on building an GUI